xenharmonic-devs/sonic-weave/documentation/advanced-dsl.md

 You may encounter them when splitting Pythagorean intervals like the *third-major second* `⅓M2` resulting from splitting the fourth into three parts `P4 / 3`.

-You can even make interordinals like the *quarter-minor sesquith* `qm1.5` by splitting the fifth eight ways `P5 / 8`.
+You can even make interordinals like the *eighth-diminished sesquith* `⅛d1½` by splitting the fifth eight ways `P5 / 8`.

 Absolute notation works too `C4 + M6 / 5` happens to be *D fifth-flat four* `D⅕♭4`.